Evoking User Memory: Personalizing LLM via Recollection-Familiarity Adaptive Retrieval¶

 Key Findings¶

-- Consistent advantage: RF-Mem outperforms both baselines across all three benchmarks and at varying corpus scales.
+- Consistent Advantage: RF-Mem outperforms both baseline methods across all three benchmarks and various corpus scales.

-- Budget efficiency: Under fixed retrieval budgets (token count) and latency constraints, RF-Mem achieves performance close to full-context methods while maintaining the efficiency of one-shot retrieval.
+- Budget Efficiency: Under fixed retrieval budgets (token counts) and latency constraints, RF-Mem achieves performance close to full-context methods while maintaining the efficiency of one-shot retrieval.

-- Pathway distribution: Approximately 60–70% of queries are handled by the fast Familiarity pathway, while 30–40% require the deep Recollection pathway.
+- Path Distribution: Approximately 60-70% of queries are processed via the Familiarity fast path, while 30-40% require the Recollection deep path.

 Highlights & Insights¶

-- Elegant transfer from cognitive science: Introducing the Familiarity-Recollection dual-process theory of human memory into LLM retrieval system design is both intellectually elegant and practically effective.
+- Elegant Transfer of Cognitive Science: Adapting the Familiarity-Recollection dual-process theory into LLM retrieval system design is both elegant and practical.

-- Uncertainty-guided adaptation: Using the mean and entropy of retrieval score distributions as adaptive switching signals is more robust than simple threshold-based approaches.
+- Uncertainty-Guided Adaptation: Using the mean and entropy of the retrieval score distribution as adaptive signals is more robust than simple thresholding.

-- Memory reconstruction in embedding space: Simulating the chain-like reconstruction of recollection via clustering and Alpha-Mix in embedding space avoids costly multi-round LLM calls.
+- Memory Reconstruction in Embedding Space: Simulating the chain reconstruction of recollection via clustering and Alpha-Mix in embedding space avoids costly multi-round LLM calls.

 Limitations & Future Work¶

-- Familiarity threshold tuning: Adaptive switching relies on threshold parameters that may require dataset-specific tuning, lacking a fully automated solution.
+- Setting Familiarity Thresholds: Adaptive switching depends on threshold parameters; different datasets may require different thresholds, and a fully automated solution is lacking.

 Related Work & Insights¶

-- Dual-process cognitive theory (Yonelinas, 2002): Familiarity and Recollection are two fundamental processes in human memory recognition; this paper operationalizes the theory into retrieval system design.
+- Dual-Process Theory of Cognition (Yonelinas, 2002): Familiarity and Recollection are two basic processes of human memory recognition; this paper operationalizes this theory for retrieval system design.

-- RAG (Retrieval-Augmented Generation): RF-Mem can be viewed as an enhanced RAG variant with retrieval strategies specifically optimized for personalization scenarios.
+- RAG (Retrieval-Augmented Generation): RF-Mem can be viewed as an enhanced version of RAG, specifically optimized for personalization scenarios.

-- Adaptive Retrieval: Works such as Self-RAG and FLARE study when to retrieve; RF-Mem studies how to retrieve.
+- Adaptive Retrieval: Works like Self-RAG and FLARE study when to retrieve, whereas RF-Mem studies how to retrieve.

-- Personalized LLMs: Benchmarks such as LaMP and PersonaLLM have advanced the development of personalized LLMs; this paper improves upon the retrieval module in that line of work.
+- Personalized LLM: Benchmarks like LaMP and PersonaLLM have driven the development of personalized LLMs, upon which this paper improves the retrieval module.

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ — Innovative application of the dual-process theory from cognitive science to LLM retrieval.
+- Novelty: ⭐⭐⭐⭐⭐ — Innovative application of cognitive dual-process theory in LLM retrieval.

 - Experimental Thoroughness: ⭐⭐⭐⭐ — Three benchmarks, multi-scale evaluation, and ablation analysis.

-- Writing Quality: ⭐⭐⭐⭐ — Concepts are clearly presented with thorough motivation from an interdisciplinary perspective.
+- Writing Quality: ⭐⭐⭐⭐ — Clear concepts with well-explained interdisciplinary motivations.

 - Value: ⭐⭐⭐⭐ — Provides a practical and scalable solution for memory retrieval in personalized LLMs.